MicrosoftDocs/winapps-winrt-api/microsoft.windows.applifecycle/extendedactivationkind.md

 ### -field PrintWorkflowForegroundTask:1018

-The app was activated because the user is printing to a printer that has a Print Workflow Application associated with it which has requested user input.
+The app was activated because the user is printing to a printer that has a Print Workflow App associated with it which has requested user input.

 ### -field GameUIProvider:1019